 We provide easily accessible information, advice and support to children and young people up to the age of 25 with SEND.
-We also work with parents and carers to raise awareness of their rights and help families make informed decision about matters relating to SEND, including issues relating to health and social care.
-We support families develop and maintain good relationships with schools, colleges, the local authority and other professionals in order to secure the best outcomes for the person with SEND.
-Download our Ealing I SAID! flyer
+We also work with parents and carers to raise awareness of their rights and help families make informed decision about matters relating to SEND, including issues such as health and social care.
+We support families to develop and maintain good relationships with schools, colleges, the local authority and other professionals in order to secure the best outcomes for the person with SEND.

-We will support you on an impartial basis, which means that: we do not favour one side over another; we treat all parties involved respectfully and fairly; we do not have a stake in the outcome; and we are not involved in the Council’s decision-making process.
+We will support you on an impartial basis, which means that: we do not favour one side over another; we treat all parties involved respectfully and fairly.
+We do not have a stake in the outcome, and are not involved in the Council’s decision-making process.
 Download our impartiality policy.

 For parents and carers: